paullwolborsky/finsearches/sites/all/modules/contrib-stable/search_api_attachments/contrib/search_api_attachments_entityreference/README.txt

 You have a node that has 2 fields :

  field_documents: a File field.
- field_references: an Entityreference field, that is containing some file fields:
+ field_references: a Entityreference field, that is containing some file fields:
    field_referenced_documents1: a File field.
    field_referenced_documents2: a File field.